rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 <b>example:</b> <a href="../../../../code/MCAT_Tutorial_Part2.html"><code>tut2.py</code></a> | <b>source code:</b> <a href="../../../../MCAT_pkg/MCAT_pkg/model_assessment.py"><code>model_assessment.py</code></a> </center>
 <center>$$\cdot$$</center>

-We also generate predictive regression plots for each model.
+We also generated predictive ECDF plots for each model.
 Predictive ECDFs overlay the results of the experimental ECDF with the results we would get using each of our models.
 The two curves should be aligned very closely if the model fits the data.

 <center>$$\cdot$$</center>
-<center>{% include pred_reg.html %}</center>
+<center>{% include pred_ecdf.html %}</center>
 <center>$$\cdot$$</center>
 <center><b>Fig. 7</b>: Predictive ECDFs for each theoretical model.<br>
 <b>example:</b> <a href="../../../../code/MCAT_Tutorial_Part2.html"><code>tut2.py</code></a> | <b>source code:</b> <a href="../../../../MCAT_pkg/MCAT_pkg/model_assessment.py"><code>model_assessment.py</code></a> </center>
 <center>$$\cdot$$</center>

+Here, we see that the Gamma distribution is a much better fit for the experimental results.

-For a more quantitative metric, we also calculated the Akaike Information Criterion for each of our datasets, which is found using the log likelihood value for the parameters.
+For a more quantitative metric, we also calculated the Akaike Information Criterion for each of our models, which is found using the log likelihood value for the parameters.
 This criterion can loosely be interpreted as a distance metric between the theoretical and empirical distributions, so a smaller value implies a better fit.
 The AIC can be calculated as

 $$\text{AIC} = -2\ell(\theta^*;\text{data}) + 2p$$